bormaxi8080/osint-timeline/DRAFT.md

 **Rota** is a modern, full-stack proxy rotation platform that combines enterprise-grade proxy management with a beautiful, real-time web dashboard.
 Built with performance and scalability in mind, Rota handles thousands of requests per second while providing comprehensive monitoring, analytics, and control through an intuitive interface: https://github.com/alpkeskin/rota

+**cleanmac.sh** is a shell script designed to help you clean up unnecessary files on your macOS system.
+It removes cache files, logs, temporary files, and more, freeing up valuable disk space and improving system performance: https://github.com/hkdobrev/cleanmac

 ----

 **Hardware & Devices:**

+Secluso.
+A privacy-preserving Raspberry Pi home security camera that uses advanced end-to-end encryption: https://github.com/secluso/core

 ----